 The Duke of Edinburgh award scheme is one of the key extra-curricular activities offered by the Robert Carre Trust and aims to provide an enjoyable, challenging and rewarding programme of personal development for young people, which is of the highest quality and widest reach.
 We offer Bronze, Silver and Gold levels of the award.
-Enrolment for Bronze in Year 9 (expeditions in Year 10); enrolment for Silver and expeditions in Year 11; and enrolment for Gold in Year 12 with expeditions in Years 12 and 13.
+Enrolment for Bronze in Year 9; enrolment for Silver in Year 10; and enrolment for Gold in Year 12/13.

 The aim is to promote teamwork, self-reliance, resilience, confidence and responsibility through all four sections: Volunteering, Physical, Skill and the Expedition.